pavankumarmurugan/cmpu9010-team-project-group-1/documents/week_6/Tuesday.md

 - Update on the yesterday's meeting discussed tasks.
 - Discussion on the Interm Report & Presentation.
-- Discussion on the feedback from Breandan.
+- Discussion on the feedback from Brendan.

 ### **3. Discussion and Taks**